jun216tee/Generative-AI-for-beginners-dotnet/04-PracticalSamples/readme.md

 The code above demonstrates how to iterate over the products and add them to the memory.

-After we create a new product vector, we use it to generate embedding for the product information, convert the embedding result to a float array, and assign it to the product vector.
+After we create a new product vector, we use it to generate an embedding for the product information, convert the embedding result to a float array, and assign it to the product vector.

 Look at `_productsCollection`, it is a reference to the container where the products are stored, using a CosmosDB call to get the response for the recordId.
 For in this case, for logging.